ligolang/ligo-mirror/vendors/Preprocessor/README.md

 The module `PreprocMain` is only used as the entry point of the standalone preprocessor, that is, `PreprocMain.exe`, if using `dune`, or `PreprocMain.byte`, if using the Makefile.
-A such, it assumes there are no comments and no strings, so it may be run on all texts that are not programming languages, to be tested.
+As such, it assumes that there are no comments and no strings, so it may be run on all texts that are not programming languages, to be tested.

 ## Maintaining the Preprocessor